 NEW Extended Reporting Period Coverage Insurance Requirement for Inactive Status KRS 324.310 (effective 06/27/19).

 To place your license in inactive status (formerly known as "escrow"), you must provide proof of Extended Reporting Period Coverage (ERP) insurance for one (1) year after the date of your status change in order to process your request.
-If you are currently insured through the Kentucky Real Estate Commission group policy, an optional one (1) year ERP endorsement will satisfy this requirement.
+If you are currently insured through the Kentucky Real Estate Commission group policy, a one (1) year ERP endorsement will satisfy this requirement.
 Licensees presently covered under a Firm insurance policy should purchase an individual policy and ERP endorsement to cover themselves.
 Contact your insurance provider about ERP options if you are not insured through the KREC's group policy.

 Real Estate Commission is currently reviewing and revising all of its